-

 Photo By: Harry Rumberger

-The Lower Chain of Wetlands in the Great Trinity Forest (GTF) are functioning and impacting upstream floodwater levels by as much as one foot during heavy rain.
+The Chain of Wetlands in the Great Trinity Forest (GTF) are functioning and impacting upstream floodwater levels by as much as one foot during heavy rain.
 They serve the dual purpose of flood protection and habitat creation as well as providing a future economic stimulus for South Dallas in terms of recreation options.
-This system of wetlands will be joined with the Upper Chain of Wetlands to provide even more flood protection.
-The Upper Chain of Wetlands is located near MLK/Cedar Crest Bridge.
+This system of wetlands stretches from Great Trinity Forest Way (Loop 12 ) north of I-45 to Moore Park and the Trestle Trail.

-Natural wetlands are attractive areas providing for long and short term water storage and the dissipation of floodwaters.
+Natural wetlands are attractive areas that provide long- and short-term water storage and the dissipation of floodwaters.
 The Dallas Floodway Extension (DFE) Chain of Wetlands provides new reservoirs for water storage and a secondary flowage path for flood waters along the west side of the Trinity River from Corinth to Loop 12.
-This secondary flowage path for floodwaters will come into use multiple times a year when the Trinity River leaves its banks.
-The result will be soil and nutrition from the river for wetland plants.
+This secondary flowage path for floodwaters comes into use multiple times a year when the Trinity River leaves its banks, providing nutrients and soil for the wetland's flora and fauna.

-Instead of the normal flood water swale that holds water and allows it to gradually infiltrate the soil or be removed by evaporation or pumping, the U. S. Army Corps of Engineers planned the additional feature of creating these artificial, yet fully functional wetlands to hold water at all times.
-Each cell of the chain of wetlands is kept full of water year round by reusing purified waste water.
-A defined center channel and a control structure (sleuth gate) on each cell allows the City of Dallas to raise or lower the level of water mimicking the natural, seasonal variations in water levels as well as creating a gentle flow through the cell (a feature important for keeping the mosquito population in check).
-The wetlands are also tiered allowing the importation of various aquatic vegetation types.
+Instead of the normal flood water swale that holds water and allows it to gradually infiltrate the soil or be removed by evaporation or pumping, the U. S. Army Corps of Engineers planned the additional feature of creating these artificial yet fully functional wetlands to hold water at all times.
+Each cell of the chain of wetlands is kept full of water year-round by reusing purified wastewater.
+A defined center channel and a control structure (weir gate) on each cell allow the City of Dallas to raise or lower the level of water, mimicking the natural, seasonal variations in water levels as well as creating a gentle flow through the cell (a feature important for keeping the mosquito population in check).
+The wetlands are also tiered, allowing the importation of various aquatic vegetation types.

 This voluntary conservation of the land and restoration of the quality of the environment around it through the Trinity River Corridor Project will serve many generations of Texans.